 A water meter is an instrument used to measure the volume of water used by a residential and commercial building.
 It is usually installed at the entrance of a building or a group of buildings and uses the principle of volumetric flow measurement to calculate water usage.

 A quick way to do a water meter test is to shut off the water in your home for a couple of hours and look for any changes in the water meter.
 Look at the value of the meter at the beginning of the two hours and the end.
-If the meter doesn’t change, you probably don’t have a leak.
+If the meter doesn’t change, you probably don’t leak.
 If it does change, check all plumbing fixtures and pipes.

 4. The sound of running water